CherylFrankenfield/react-taproom/README.md

 ### 3. Integration/User Stories
   * Integrate feature that will allow user to see interactive freshness indicator of how much beer is left in keg with status bar.

   * Future user story may include: adding Moment.js to dynamically update when the last time an employee updated the draft list so patrons can see what new beers have been added since last time checking website.

+  * Future user story may include: Add # of pints (124) in Keg to admin section to be able to connect to freshness status bar.

+  * Future user story may include: Add beer type to admin section to be able to sort in patron view.

 ### 4. UX/UI
     * Include Bootstrap or other style library next week.